withastro-utils/utils/README.md

 # Full feature form control for Astro.js

 Allow client side & server side validation and CSRF protection.

-Alow export a session the you can use in your pages
+Export JWT session that can be used in every page.

 ## Usage